top of page

-In modern medicine, the field of bioconjugation has emerged as a powerful tool for advancing therapeutic applications.
+In modern medicine, bioconjugation for therapeutic applications has emerged as a powerful tool for advancing drug delivery and targeted therapy.
 By combining biological molecules with synthetic compounds, bioconjugation enables the development of novel strategies for drug delivery and targeted therapy.
 In this article, we explore the principles behind bioconjugation and its diverse applications in improving the efficacy and specificity of therapeutic interventions.

 Understanding Bioconjugation